Dog Health In The Workplace

 Runny eyes or nose: Sneezing, panting, runny eyes and nose or other flu-like symptoms may be signs of respiratory problems, as are gasping or shortness of breath.

 Itchy, flaking skin: skin condition is a good general indicator of health.
-Skin should be smooth and pink or black.
+The skin should be smooth and pink or black.
 Persistent itching, sores, lumps and signs of dermatitis could indicate an allergic reaction to flea bite.

 Progressive changes in weight: You should be concerned if your dog appears to lose weight progressively over 2 or 4 weeks, or shows a slow but steady weight loss over a longer period.
 Unexpected weight gain could be a sign of a problem.